jdhitsolutions/PSWorkItem/README.md

 ## Categories

-To add a new category you must specify a category name.
+To add a new category, you must specify a category name.
 The description is optional.
-The category will be defined exactly as you enter it so watch casing.
+The category will be defined exactly as you enter it, so watch casing.

 ```powershell
 Add-PSWorkItemCategory -Category "SRV" -Description "server management tasks"
 ```

-Use `Get-PSWorkItemCategory` to view.
+Use `Get-PSWorkItemCategory` to view your categories.

 ```powershell
 PS C:\>  Get-PSWorkItemCategory